-- 7.1 Pop quizzes can be given at any time, unannounced (hence "pop").
-Quizzes are counted as a homework assignment (if there are 4 homeworks and 1 quiz, then the total of 5 homeworks will be tallied together as 30% of the course grade). - 7.2 If a student cannot be present during a quiz due to a UNC sanctioned event, or experiences a medial emergency, and can provide documented proof of such, then the remaining quizzes and homeworks will be re-weighted.
+- 7.1 I hold the right to give pop quizzes at any time, unannounced (hence "pop").
+Quizzes are counted as a homework assignment (if there are 4 homeworks and 1 quiz, then the total of 5 homeworks will be tallied together as 30% of the course grade). - 7.2 If a student cannot be present during a quiz due to a UNC sanctioned event, including sport events, or experiences a medial emergency, and can provide documented proof of such, then the remaining quizzes and homeworks will be reweighted.
 In the case of a UNC sanctioned event the proof of an excused absence must be presented at least one week prior to the quiz date.
-A quiz cannot be made-up under any circumstance, including due to school sanctioned activities, simply because a made-up quiz is not the original pop-quiz.
+A quiz cannot be made-up under any circumstance, including due to school sanctioned activities, simply because a made-up quiz is not the original pop-quiz, by construction.
 A randomly given quiz cannot, by definition, be given on a pre-specified date.